How Customer Loyalty Programs Work and Why Your Salon Needs One

 As online security threats continue to infiltrate the web, many people don’t feel at liberty to give their private information for free.
 But when your customers sign up for a loyalty program, you can access important information such as their email addresses and phone numbers.
 This gives you the opportunity to follow up with them after a service to ensure satisfaction and engage them further through newsletters.

-Customer loyalty programs are a great way for you to hold on to your clients.
+Salon loyalty programs are a great way for you to hold on to your clients.
 They go a long way to ensuring your clients not only hold on to you but also act as brand ambassadors for your salon.
-When setting up a customer reward program, remember to keep it simple.
+When setting up a salon loyalty program, remember to keep it simple.
 It needs to be transparent for customers to understand.